MohamedPYasin/python_github_assignment/README.md

 # Fitness Tracker
 This program requires the user to input their daily exercise hours, then computes what their weekly exercise hours will be.
-This helps the user track theirt progress and stay on track for their goal.
+This helps the user track their progress and stay on track for their goal.
 # How to run:
 python app.py